Last Update: September 11, 2014

-In the irony of ironies, the University of Mississippi has been growing marijuana for the federal government's little-known medical marijuana program, the Compassionate Investigational New Drug program, for decades.
-Each month, the federal authorities send four patients a tin canister filled with about 300 pre-rolled marijuana cigarettes, filled with marijuana grown at Ole Miss.
+Each month, under the government’s Compassionate Investigational New Drug program, federal authorities send four patients a tin canister filled with about 300 pre-rolled marijuana cigarettes, filled with marijuana grown at Ole Miss.
 If the federal government can grow medical marijuana for out-of-state patients in Mississippi, why can't Mississippi's seriously ill patients access the medicine they need?

 Did you know Mississippi is a "decrim" state?

 Mississippi is one of the 15 states that has decriminalized personal use marijuana possession.
 First offense possession of 30 grams (a little more than an ounce) is punishable by a $250 fine instead of jail time and a civil summons as opposed to arrest, as long as the offender provides proof of identity and a written promise to appear in court.

 To stay updated on the status of marijuana policy reform in Mississippi, be sure to subscribe to MPP’s free legislative alert service.